shuvangkardas/blog/_posts/2022-06-26-Custom-Data-Structure-Guide-For-Arduino-and-Microcontroller-Project.md

 You can solve this problem easily by leveraging the pointer concept.
 If you are afraid of hearing the word pointer, I was in your shoe a few years back.
 Let me tell you a secret about the pointer.
 Pointer just keeps the location information of variable.
 That means the size of a pointer is the same irrespective of data type.
 For example, For `int` pointer variable size and a `float` pointer variable size is the same, 2 bytes for AVR/Arduino Uno microcontroller.
 I will write in detail about the pointer and plan to make a YouTube video on my channel.
 Up to this point, you don't have to worry much about pointer.

 Let’s redefine the `void readSensors(struct sensorData_t sensorData)` function using pointer.
-You need to remember one thing, in the case of accessing a member of a structure, normally I useed dot(`.` )operator before.
-For structure pointer, you have to use the `->` operator for accessing members.
+You need to remember one thing, in the case of accessing a member of a structure, before I useed dot(`.` )operator.
+For structure pointer, you have to use the right arrow( `->` )operator for accessing members.
 That's the little change you have to accept for now, if you are afraid of the pointer.
 I believe you can do this.

 ```c
 void readSensors(struct sensorData_t *sensorPtr)